 The ancient pyramids of the Unesco heritage site of Meroe

 Located in a strategic position that allowed easy access to trade routes leading towards the Red Sea, Ethiopia and sub-Sahara Africa, the settlement of Meroe became the most important political centre of the Kushite kingdom around the third century BC.
-During this century, the Royal Necropolis was moved to this area from Napata where it remained until the 350 AD when Meroe suddenly vanished.
-Before Meroe became the Royal Necropolis, the pyramids of the Kushite kings were built at El Kurru and Nuri.
+During this century, the Royal Necropolis was moved from Napata to this area, where it remained until 350 AD when Meroe suddenly vanished.
+Before Meroe became the Royal Necropolis, the Kushite kings’ pyramids were built in El Kurru and Nuri.

 Visiting the Meroe northern cemetery